Elias, Branding Studio, webflow partner

 • and a higher financial valuation (up to 30% of the overall value of a company).

 We often talk about design, logo, tone of voice, website...
-But we forget the main thing: it's not logic that sells, it's emotion.
-And the numbers are indisputable.
+But we forget the essential point: it's not logic that sells, it's emotion.
+And the numbers speak for themselves.

-95% of purchase choices are unconscious.
-Emotional advertising performs twice as well as rational advertising.
-Customers who are emotionally connected to a brand spend three times as much.
-In a market where all products are the same, it is no longer the best price that wins, but the best promise.
+95% of purchasing decisions are unconscious.
+An emotional advertisement performs twice as well as a rational one.
+Customers emotionally connected to a brand spend three times more.
+In a market where all products are similar, it's no longer the best price that wins, but the best promise.

-The impact of the unconscious brain in the act of buying
+The impact of the unconscious brain on purchasing decisions

-Most businesses still imagine their customers choosing a product for its features, pitch, or data sheet.
-However, 95% of buying decisions are unconscious and emotional.
-This is what the study by Gerald Zaltman at Harvard shows: our brain filters, feels and decides before we are even aware of it.
+Most companies still believe that their customers choose a product based on its features, sales pitch, or technical specifications.
+However, 95% of purchasing decisions are unconscious and emotional.
+This is demonstrated by Gerald Zaltman's study at Harvard: our brain filters, feels, and decides even before we are aware of it.

-The design, the words, the tone, the atmosphere of a site or an advertising video activate brain areas linked to memory and pleasure.
-The user then rationally justifies the decision, but the initial impetus is emotional.
+The design, words, tone, and atmosphere of a website or advertising video activate brain areas linked to memory and pleasure.
+The user then rationally justifies their decision, but the initial impulse is emotional.
 This is where the brand plays its most powerful role.

-A solid brand strategy makes it possible to design a unique mental category: a feeling, a perception, an immediate recognition.
-This is what makes a business a point of reference in the customer's mind.
+A brand strategy enables the creation of a unique mental category: a feeling, a perception, immediate recognition.
+This is what transforms a company into a benchmark in the customer's mind.

 Why emotional brands convert more than rational brands

-Emotional campaigns are twice as effective over the long term as campaigns that focus solely on rational arguments.
-They produce an average 31% increase in long-term profits, compared to 16% for traditional campaigns.
+Emotional campaigns are twice as effective in the long term as campaigns focused solely on rational arguments.
+They produce an average increase of 31% in long-term profits, compared to 16% for traditional campaigns.

-This difference is explained simply: emotion creates memory, coherence creates confidence, and storytelling creates preference.
-A brand that is clearly positioned generates a link, and this link translates into turnover.
+This difference is simply explained: emotion creates memory, consistency creates assurance, and storytelling creates preference.
+A clearly positioned brand generates a connection, and this connection translates into revenue.

 Fluz brand visual

-Statistics that show the key role of design and visual identity
+Statistics showing the key role of design and visual identity

-The first impression of a site influences the conversion rate
+A website's first impression influences the conversion rate

-It only takes 50 milliseconds to a user to decide whether to stay or leave a site.
+It only takes 50 milliseconds for a user to decide whether to stay or leave a site.
 Half a blink of an eye.
-Design, colors, visual balance, and typographical hierarchy instantly determine the perception of seriousness, quality, and reliability.
+Design, colors, visual balance, and typographic hierarchy instantly determine the perception of seriousness, quality, and reliability.

-A coherent identity establishes a visual framework that reassures.
-A well-structured production allows the visitor to understand, in a few seconds, who you are, what you offer and why they should stay.
-This is where branding becomes a full-fledged UX driver.
+A consistent identity establishes a reassuring visual framework.
+A well-structured presentation allows visitors to understand, in a few seconds, who you are, what you offer, and why they should stay.
+This is where branding becomes a full-fledged UX lever.

-The coherence of a visual identity directly increases brand recognition.
-When each touchpoint expresses the same personality, the consumer instinctively associates this consistency with quality and professionalism.
+The consistency of a visual identity directly increases brand recognition.
+When every touchpoint expresses the same personality, consumers instinctively associate this consistency with quality and professionalism.
+This is precisely what is guaranteed by a brand guidelines document that is well-constructed – the reference document that standardizes all your communication materials.

-Consistent brands get more repeat visits, a better recommendation rate, and a higher perception of the product.
-It's also one of the reasons why rebranding can profoundly change a company's trajectory.
-Jaguar doubled its traffic after rebranding, while other businesses experienced the opposite effect with hasty rebrandings.
+Consistent brands get more repeat visits, a better recommendation rate, and a higher product perception.
+It's also one of the reasons why a rebranding can profoundly change a company's trajectory.
+Jaguar doubled its traffic after its image overhaul, while other companies experienced the opposite effect with hasty rebrands.

-We are just talking about it in detail in our article dedicated to the rebranding of Jaguar, an opportunity to understand how this redesign doubled their traffic and repositioned the entire brand.
+We discuss it in detail in our dedicated article on Jaguar's rebranding, where we explain how this overhaul doubled their traffic and repositioned the entire brand.

 {{cta-1}}